Availity/availity-angular/src/core/api/README.md

 Update and entity with optional configuration.

-This first method signature for the `update` function supports three parameters: `id`, `data` and `configuration`.
+This first method signature supports three parameters: `id`, `data` and `configuration`.
 The `id` parameter must be the identifier for the entity in the rest API.

 ```js
 update(id, data, configuration)